RoeReRe/permissioned_tokens_full/README.md

 Complete the stateful smart contract `assets/proposal_approval.py` which allows the creator to create a proposal.
 Users can then vote by making application calls to this contract.

 #### Init
-1. Save proposal title, description, vote count ("For / Against") and assetID in global state.
+1. Save proposal title, description, vote count ("For / Against") and asset ID in global state.

 #### Vote
 1. Vote either "For" or "Against" the proposal.